 We also recommend that a heating/cooling expert examine your furnace before winter hits to ensure proper efficiency.

 3. Reverse your Fan Flow

 Did you know most modern-day ceiling fans come with a switch to reverse the blade flow?
 Running your fans clockwise creates a warm breeze.
 Reversing your fan flow can potentially lower heating costs by up to 10 percent.

 Turn down your heat.
 Did you know most homeowners utilize over 50 percent of their energy budgets on heating and cooling?
 You’ll save close to 3 percent on your heating bill for every degree you lower your thermostat during colder seasons.

 We recommend you purchase a programmable thermostat.
-They’re very cost effective and save families over $150 annually.
-Generally, t’s recommended to keep the thermostat temperature between 68 and 72 degrees during the day and 66 to 62 degrees at night.
+They’re very cost-effective and save families over $150 annually.
+Generally, it’s recommended to keep the thermostat temperature between 68 and 72 degrees during the day and 66 to 62 degrees at night.

 5. Install Doors & Windows

 Sealing the drafts of windows and doors while limiting outdoor air flow can be a real money saver in the colder seasons.
 Installing a storm door has been proven to increase energy efficiency by over 40 percent.
 Now, to the windows.

 Paradigm’s windows provide excellent thermal performance and don’t require additional storm panels or other barriers to effect increased thermal efficiency.
 You know what that means!
 Better insulation, lower bills and, warmer mornings watching the snowflakes fall outside.